forcedotcom/salesforcedx-vscode/docs/_articles/en/codebuilder/cb-start.md

 **Tip**: Once you have created your Code Builder environment, launch it from the dashboard at any time, or bookmark it for fast access.

 ## Let's Take A Quick Tour
 You’re now in your developer environment in Code Builder.
-Code Builder has VS Code’s rich IDE plus it gives you easy access to cool Salesforce development-specific tools through the Salesforce extension pack.
+Code Builder has a rich IDE by VS Code, plus it gives you easy access to cool Salesforce development-specific tools through the Salesforce extension pack.
 Let’s take a quick tour and get to know the lay of the land.
 Your screen looks something like this:

 ![code_builder_ui](../../../images/code_builder_ui.jpg)
 The Code Builder user interface is divided into five main areas.